tomsenior20/Web_Application_TomSenior/readme.md

 # Summary of Web Application
 The purpose of this application, was to mitiage a current issue with a logging system within my Organisation.
 Furthermore this solution will provide a comprehensive solution to  the previous issue.

+By Defuault the user will be set to non admin, if the user requires support please contact Admin.

 ## The application will be established around the two following level of users.

 1. Non admin